cloud-custodian/cloud-custodian/docs/source/usecases/securitygroupsdetectremediate.rst

 triggered Lambda function in your account and region which will be triggered anytime a user creates or modifies a security group.
 This provides near real-time auto-remediation action (typically within a minute) of the security group change.
+Having such a quick auto-remediation action greatly reduces any attack window!
 By notifying the customer who tried to perform the action it helps drive user behaviour and lets them know why the security group keeps reverting their 0.0.0.0/0 rule additions on them!